shiv-ani14/Desi-Etsy/Niche-E-commerce-Platform-for-Handmade-Products-main/README.md

 Inspired by Etsy.
 Developed as a major academic project.

 📧 Contact
-Created by: Rohit Kumar
+Created by: Shankar Mote
-📩 Email: rohitkumar.pr45@gmail.com
+📩 Email: shankarmote9696@gmail.com